Increase your chances of seeing the Northern Lights during your stay in Iceland!

 The Northern Lights is one of the most beautiful phenomena in nature.
 Observing the distinctive green and purple lights shimmer in the night sky is a truly special experience, and the perfect highlight to a winter break.
 The northern lights (sometimes referred to as polar lights, aurora borealis or southern lights) is a natural light display in the Earth's sky.
 The highest chances to see the northern lights is in the high-latitude regions.

-Northern Lights Coach Tour - From 4.999 ISK
+Northern Lights Coach Tour

 WHEN IS THE BEST TIME TO SEE THE NORTHERN LIGHTS IN ICELAND?